twobeers75/TRANSECT/README.md

 mv SCA-main SCA
 ```

-Install python3 pip and all python dependencies (NOTE: Python 3 comes preinstalled with Ubuntu)
+Install python3 pip, java if required, and other SCA dependencies (NOTE: Python3 comes preinstalled with Ubuntu)

+(approx. 1min)
 ```sh
 ### change into the top directory of the downloaded folder (SCA)
 cd <path to>/SCA